-John Cooke and artist Michael Bowen worked together for several years, with Cooke directing events from Mexico.
-Their work involved quietly fomenting the psychedelic counter-culture and grappling with the 22 images of the recently-given Word of One Tarot.
+John Cooke and the visionary artist Michael Bowen worked together for several years, with Cooke directing events from Mexico.
+Their work involved quietly fomenting the psychedelic counterculture and grappling with the 22 images of the recently-given Word of One Tarot.
 Bowen took these images to Timothy Leary, Richard Alpert (who later become Ram Dass) and an enthusiastic Ralph Metzner at Millbrook, New York.
-It was here that Bowen stood on a bridge throwing pebbles in the pond, watching the ripples and considering the development of the psychedelic counter-culture.
+It was here that Bowen stood on a bridge throwing pebbles in the pond, watching the ripples and considering the development of the psychedelic counterculture.
 He observed that in order for the ripples to reach the furthest shore, a big splash was required.
-A big-splash event was therefore required for the psychedelic counter-culture to go down in the historical record and for the new archetypes in the 22 images to be recognised.
+A big-splash event was therefore required for the psychedelic counterculture to go down in the historical record and for the new archetypes in the 22 images to be recognized.

 When it became apparent that the Haight Ashbury district was where such an event might take place, Cooke sent Bowen to San Francisco.
 Ultimately, Bowen was able to draw together many notable people to make this event a reality.
 The event took its name from a remark Bowen made at the conclusion of the Love Pageant Rally (LPR), an earlier event held to peacefully mark the proscription of LSD.